Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Double-field inflation

-In this section, we will go through the basics of an inflationary double field model, in which termination of inflation and settling to the true vacuum can happen through either a second order tachyonic rolling or a first-order PT \cite{Coleman:1977py,Callan:1977pt}.
-First order PT can either mark the end of inflation or happen sometime after the accelerating phase's termination with the slow-roll violation.
-We argue that in the case where settling to the true vacuum happens via tachyonic second order rolling, or when the first order PT happens after the termination of inflation, one can produce large enough PBHs to account for the dark matter energy density of the Universe.
-In the latter case, where PT happens after the end of inflation, there will be a chance to produce an SGWB from the collision of bubbles.
+In this section, we will go through the basics of an inflationary double-field model, in which termination of inflation and settling to the true vacuum can happen through either a second-order tachyonic rolling or a first- order PT \cite{Coleman:1977py,Callan:1977pt}.
+First-order PT can either mark the end of inflation or happen sometime after the accelerating phase's termination with the slow-roll violation.
+We argue that, in the case where settling to the true vacuum happens via tachyonic second-order rolling or when the first-order PT happens after the termination of inflation, one can produce large enough PBHs to account for the dark matter energy density of the Universe.
+In the latter case, where PT happens after the end of inflation, there will be a chance to produce a SGWB from the collision of bubbles.

 With the collision of true vacuum bubble walls and their natural conversion to radiation, inflation termination becomes efficient.
-That is why in the old inflationary scenario, Guth tried to invoke this mechanism with a trapped metastable vacuum to produce the accelerating phase needed to solve the problems of standard big bang cosmology (SBB) \cite{Guth:1980zm}.
-However, it was soon realized that in order for inflation to last long enough to solve the SBB problems, the Universe might never recover from the accelerated phase if the rate of decay was as much as it was necessary for a graceful exit from the accelerated expansion \cite{Guth:1982pn}.
-The "new" inflationary scenario was proposed, in which the scalar field was rolling slowly on a relatively flat potential, which would become steeper toward the end of inflation \cite{Linde:1981mu,Albrecht:1982wi}.
-The coupling of the rolling field to the other species would either perturbatively \cite{Abbott:1982hn,Dolgov:1982th} or non perturbatively \cite{Kofman:1994rk,Kofman:1997yn} reheat the Universe.
+That is why in the old inflationary scenario, Guth tried to invoke this mechanism with a trapped metastable vacuum to produce the accelerating phase needed to solve the problems of standard big bang (SBB) cosmology \cite{Guth:1980zm}.
+However, it was soon realized that, in order for inflation to last long enough to solve the SBB problems, the Universe might never recover from the accelerated phase if the rate of decay was as much as it was necessary for a graceful exit from the accelerated expansion \cite{Guth:1982pn}.
+The ''new'' inflationary scenario was proposed, in which the scalar field was rolling slowly on a relatively flat potential, which would become steeper toward the end of inflation \cite{Linde:1981mu,Albrecht:1982wi}.
+The coupling of the rolling field to the other species would either perturbatively \cite{Abbott:1982hn,Dolgov:1982th} or nonperturbatively \cite{Kofman:1994rk,Kofman:1997yn} reheat the Universe.